Are Dented Cans Safe? Here’s How To Tell

 Having said all that, when in doubt, throw it out.

-(Information and pictures gathered from sources including grocery store owners, USDA inspectors, and Dept. of Public Health.)
+(Information and pictures were gathered from my sightings, grocery store owners, USDA inspectors, and the Department of Public Health.)

 [ Read: Use-by and Sell-by Dates ]